badrishc/FASTER/docs/_docs/52-subsetindex.md

 For the SubsetIndex examples, an easy way to see the differences from a non-SubsetIndex FASTER app is to compare the sample apps in the `cs/samples/SubsetIndex` with other samples.

 Following are the SubsetIndex-specific examples.

-#### The `BasicPredicate` Sample App
-This illustrates the simplest form of defining and querying a predicate, with the Predicate using a lambda that simply returns a property of the object rather than defining a key struct.
+- The __`BasicPredicate`__ Sample App: This illustrates the simplest form of defining and querying a predicate, with the Predicate using a lambda that simply returns a property of the object rather than defining a key struct.

-#### The `SingleGroup` Sample App
-This illustrates defining two Predicates in a single group, using a key struct that knows which property of the value it should use as the secondary key.
+- The __`SingleGroup`__ Sample App: This illustrates defining two Predicates in a single group, using a key struct that knows which property of the value it should use as the secondary key.
 It uses the synchronous `Query` method to illustrate simple boolean AND/OR operations.

-#### The `MultiGroup` Sample App
-This illustrates defining two Predicates each in their own group, using two separate key structs, each dedicated to a single property of the value to be used as the secondary key.
+- The __`MultiGroup`__ Sample App: This illustrates defining two Predicates each in their own group, using two separate key structs, each dedicated to a single property of the value to be used as the secondary key.
 It uses the asynchronous `Query` method to illustrate simple boolean AND/OR operations.

-#### The `SubsetIndex` Playground App
-The [SubsetIndex playground app](../../cs/playground/SubsetIndex/SubsetIndexApp.cs) app demonstrates much more comprehensive (and complex) registration and querying of the SubsetIndex, using all overloads of the `Query` API.
+- The __`SubsetIndex`__ Playground App: The [SubsetIndex playground app](../../cs/playground/SubsetIndex/SubsetIndexApp.cs) app demonstrates much more comprehensive (and complex) registration and querying of the SubsetIndex, using all overloads of the `Query` API.

 <a name="registering-si"></a>
-### Defining (Registering) the SubsetIndex on FasterKV<K, V>
+### Registering the SubsetIndex
 First obtain a SubsetIndex-enabled `FasterKV<K, V>` as described [above](#creating-faster-for-si).

 This `FasterKV<K, V>` instance enables `SubsetIndexExtensions.Register(...)` for registering the Predicate groups.
 Each `Register` call is forwarded to the [`SubsetIndex`](#subsetindex-object) implementation, which creates a [`Group`](#group-object) internally; this `Group` contains its own `FasterKV` instance, using the Predicate Key type and a RecordId that is the logical address of the record in the Primary `FasterKV` for its Value.
 All non-null keys returned from the Predicate are linked in chains within that FasterKV instance.